QUIQQER/payments/README.md

 Payment Method API for QUIQQER
 ======

-The QUIQQER Payments module expands QUIQQER with a standardized interface for payment methods.
+QUIQQER Payments extends QUIQQER and the QUIQQER ERP system with a uniform payment method API.
+In addition, it comes with cash, invoice and prepayment as payment methods.

 Package name: